Battle of Dharmat: Preparation

-Moreover, his army, too, was an ill-knit group of discordant elements.
-The various Rajput clans were often divided from each other by hereditary feuds and quarrels about dignity and precedence.
-Unlike Jai Singh, Jaswant was not the commander to humour and manage them, and make all obey the will of one common head.
-Then, again, there was the standing aloofness between Hindus and Musalmans.
-It had been found next to impossible to brigade these creeds together for a campaign under one general.
+Although Jaswant's army was similar in size to the combined force of the princes, it was divided by internal conflict.
+The various Rajput clans were often divided from each other by hereditary feuds and quarrels about dignity and precedence, in addition to the already present religious conflict between Hindus and Muslims.
+Unlike Jai Singh, Jaswant was not able to make his army act as an organized whole.

-Many contemporaries blame Jaswant Singh for being inept and inexperienced.
-He chose his ground badly and so cramped his men that the horsemen could not manoeuvre freely nor gather momentum for a charge; The ground where Jaswant took his stand was narrow and uneven, with ditches and swamps on its flanks.
+Jaswant Singh was blamed by his contemporaries for being inept and inexperienced.
+The ground where Jaswant took his stand was narrow and uneven, with ditches and swamps on its flanks.
+This prevented his horsemen from maneuvering freely, or gathering momentum for a charge.
 One historian asserts that Jaswant had deliberately poured water on 200 yards of ground in front of him and trodden it into mud, evidently to arrest the enemy's charge.
-His position was also surrounded by trenches thrown up during the previous day, as the usual precaution against night attacks.
-In short, the imperial army seemed to be standing on an island, ready for a siege.
-He failed to send timely succour to the divisions that needed it most, and the battle once begun, he lost control over his forces as if he were a mere divisional leader and not the supreme commander of all.
-Lastly he made the fatal mistake of despising artillery.
-It is said that one of the chiefs under Jaswant, Askarandas advised him to fall on the European gunners who manned the artillery pieces of Aurangzeb in a night raid so as to avoid annihilation of the Rajputs but Jaswant Singh refused as he thought that it was below the dignity of a Rajput to attack the foe when they are unarmed.
+His position was also surrounded by trenches thrown up during the previous day, as a standard precaution against night attacks.
+He failed to send timely support to the divisions that needed it most, and once the battle began, his control over his forces quickly broke down.
+One of the chiefs under Jaswant, Askarandas advised him to make an early attack on the European gunners who manned the artillery pieces of Aurangzeb in a night raid, but Jaswant Singh refused, as he thought that it was "below the dignity of a Rajput to attack the foe when they are unarmed."